george123wright/Portfolio/README.md

   - Negative Jensens Alpha over last 5 years with respect to the S&P500 $\Rightarrow$ - 1
   - Negative Predicted Jensen's Alpha $\Rightarrow$ - 5

-  I then consider daily sentiment scores from webscraping r/wallstreetbets.
+  I also consider daily sentiment scores from webscraping r/wallstreetbets.
 This is to capture the sentiment amongst retail investors, which have an increasing importance in influencing the market:

   - Positive Average Sentiment $\Rightarrow$ + 1
   - Negative Average Sentiment $\Rightarrow$ - 1